claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

 ### ChangeKitMsg
     networking message indicating to change a kit
 * Member Data (all public):
-      * oldName - old name of kit to change
+      * oldNumber - old number of kit to change
       * kit - replacement Kit

 ***